UC Pros: Mio chats with IT Director Chad Reese @ Pro Football Hall of Fame

 Improvements through messaging apps

-Mio: What are the key improvements since implementing the business apps like Glip and Microsoft Teams?
+Mio: What are the key improvements since implementing business apps like Glip and Microsoft Teams?

-Chad: At first, it was just the odd message.
+Chad: At first, it was just an odd message.
 But, having everything in one place on your computer and mobile has really helped adoption.